leonhard-s/ps2-api-docs/README.md

 - **`x-reference-to`**

-  For ID-type properties, this field defines the qualified   name of the collection with this field as its primary key.
+  For ID-type properties, this field defines the qualified names of collections that can be joined to this field as an array of strings.

-  For example, the property `outfit.leader_character_id` has the collection `character` as its `x-reference-to` field.
+  For example, the property `outfit.leader_character_id` has the value `character.character_id` in its `x-reference-to` list.

   This field may be used to dynamically create or validate joins to related data.

 - **`x-summary`**

   A one-line summary of a given field.

   The regular `description` field is a multiline string using CommonMark (i.e. Markdown).
 This is a shorter, plain ASCII alternative that it suitable for use in IDE IntelliSense or other in-code documentation.

 ## Contributing